Taken from the Latin word 'nomen', nouns identify everything you can see. This includes people, places, things and ideas.

 What Does a Verb Look Like?

-Verbs play a key part in all sentences, having two essential functions: Some verbs help clarify the subjects in significant ways, while other put stalled subjects into motion.
+Verbs play a key part in all sentences, having two essential functions: Some verbs help clarify the subjects in significant ways, while others put stalled subjects into motion.

 My grumpy old French teacher smiled at the plate of cold ham.